Cabin Boy: Production

-The project was originally to be directed by Burton, who had contacted Chris Elliott after seeing Get a Life.
-Resnick took over after Burton was offered the film Ed Wood.
+The project was originally to be directed by Tim Burton, who had contacted Chris Elliott after seeing Get a Life.
+Resnick took over after Burton was offered the film Ed Wood and subsequently dropped out of Cabin Boy.

 Reception

-The film received mixed reviews from critics.
-On Rotten Tomatoes, it has a 48% rating based on reviews from 27 critics, with a weighted average of 5.2/10.
+On review aggregator Rotten Tomatoes, the film holds a 50% approval rating based on 28 reviews.
+Contemporary critical response was divided, and the film appeared on several year-end "worst of 1994" lists, including those by Bob Strauss of the Los Angeles Daily News and by hosts Jeffrey Lyons and Michael Medved on Sneak Previews.

 Chris Elliott earned a Razzie Award nomination for Worst New Star, but lost to Anna Nicole Smith for Naked Gun 33 1/3: The Final Insult.
 The film was nominated for Worst Picture at the 1994 Stinkers Bad Movie Awards but lost to North.